Last updated:

 2. To reduce and rationalise surveys and data collections currently being sent to schools

 There is one census return per year, in the Autumn term.
-The census date for 2023 is Thursday November 2nd.
-The return for your school must be submitted to the LA by Friday 24th November.
+The census date for 2025 is Thursday November 6th.
+The return for your school must be submitted to the LA by Tuesday 25th November.

 PLEASE NOTE - Schools need to submit their returns via COLLECT.
 There is no requirement to send a paper copy of the return into the LA and there is no requirement to upload it onto S2S.